Where to Find Legal Help

 How much will a private lawyer charge me?

 First Appointment: Most lawyers charge for the first appointment (consultation) separately.
-It's your chance to get to know the lawyer and see if s/he can take your case.
-Before you meet with a private lawyer, ask how s/he charges for the first appointment.
+It's your chance to get to know the lawyer and see if they can take your case.
+Before you meet with a private lawyer, ask how they charge for the first appointment.

-Case Fees: If you decide to hire that lawyer, and s/he can take your case, the lawyer will ask you to sign an agreement that shows you have hired him/her.
+Case Fees: If you decide to hire that lawyer, and they can take your case, the lawyer will ask you to sign an agreement that shows you have hired them.
 Before you sign, ask the lawyer to give you these things:

 o A written estimate of the lawyer's fees;

-o A list of services s/he will provide for that fee;
+o A list of services they will provide for that fee;

 o A list of things you need to do to help with your case; and